joejag/are-we-really-engineers-slides/notes/overview.md

 Engineering might of been a useful metaphor at one point, but it isn't today.
 I want you to think in cultivation.
 Cultivate your code, cultivate your product and grow your people.

-So I think we have to change metaphors.
+We can't as Artistole suggests, all be masters of metaphor, but we can change the metaphor which rules our working lives.

 We have to go from what is essentially an industrial model of sofware, a manufacturing model, which is based on linearity and conformity and batching.
-We have to move to a model that is based more on principles of agriculture.
+We have to move to a model that is based more on principles of cultivation.
 We have to recognize that software development is not a mechanical process; it's an organic process.
 And you cannot predict the outcome of it.
 All you can do, like a farmer, is create the conditions under which they will begin to flourish.

-We can't as Artistole suggests, all be masters of metaphor, but we can change the metaphor which rules our working lives.

 Thank you.